xiangshiyin/machine-learning-for-actuarial-science/2025-spring/week01/README.md

 ## Topics
+Python is a versatile programming language that is widely used in data science and machine learning applications.
+In this course, we will use Python as the primary programming language.

 Here are the topics we are going to cover
 * [ ] The role of Python in machine learning workflows
 * [ ] Python basics Refresher